Ali Abdullatif Ahmida, Ph.D.

-Professor Ali Abdullatif Ahmida was born in Waddan, Libya and educated at Cairo University in Egypt and The University of Washington, Seattle.
+Professor Ali Abdullatif Ahmida was born in Waddan, Libya and educated at Cairo University in Egypt and the University of Washington, Seattle.
 He is the founding Chair (2000 – 2014) of the Department of Political Science at the University of New England, Biddeford, Maine, USA.
 His areas of expertise are political theory, comparative politics, and historical sociology.
-His scholarship is cross-cultural and focuses on power, agency and anti-colonial resistance in North Africa, especially in modern Libya.
+His scholarship is cross-cultural and focuses on power, agency, genocide, and anti-colonial resistance in North Africa, especially in modern Libya.

 Routledge Press published Dr. Ahmida’s book, Forgotten Voices: Power and Agency in Colonial and Postcolonial Libya, 2005; an Arabic edition was published in 2009, and an Italian edition will be published in 2013.
-Cambridge Scholars Press has published his edited book, Bridges Across The Sahara, September 2009, and The Center of Arab Unity Studies, Beirut, Lebanon, published his book Post-Orientalism: Critical Reviews of North African Social and Cultural History in August 2009.
-His most recent book is The Libya we do not know (in Arabic) was published by The Libyan Ministry of Culture in 2014.
-Dr. Ahmida is currently working on two books, one about genocide in colonial Libya, one a biography of Libyan freedom fighter Omar al-Mukhtar.
+Cambridge Scholars Press published his edited book, Bridges Across the Sahara, September 2009, and The Center of Arab Unity Studies, Beirut, Lebanon published his book Post-Orientalism: Critical Reviews of North African Social and Cultural History in August 2009.
+His book The Libya We Do Not Know (in Arabic) was published by The Libyan Ministry of Culture in 2014.
+Dr. Ahmida's most recent book is Genocide in Libya, published by Routledge, 2021.
+He is currently working on two books, one about genocide in colonial Libya, and a biography of Libyan freedom fighter Omar al-Mukhtar.

 Dr. Ahmida is currently working on a new book on genocide that links the Middle East with Europe.
 This book examines the genocidal machinery of the Italian colonial state, internment of 100,000 people in Libya and the silence that followed.
 The policies of Italy’s Fascist government were unprecedented in the history of African colonialism but it was not until recently that Western scholarship acknowledged forceful deportation of the rural population of Cyrenaica and their confinement in concentration camps between 1929 and 1934.
 Dr. Ahmida has spent 10 years researching and interviewing some of the survivors in Eastern Libya.
 The book will be published by Stanford University Press.